neomjs/neo/resources/data/deck/learnneo/pages/References.md

 Neo.setupClass(MainView);
 </pre>

-## Getting a referencce when debugging
+## Getting a reference when debugging

 There are other ways of getting references, but these are either non-standard or for debugging.
 For example, components have an `up()` method, and containers have a `down()` method.
 These look